 Cryptocurrency trading in South Africa is currently unregulated but the government is working on a new regulatory framework to more stringently control the cyber-banking industry.

-In my today’s article, I will like to guide you on how to buy bitcoin in South Africa — using the various bitcoin generation methods.
+In my today’s article, I will like to guide you on how to buy bitcoin in South Africa 2021 — using the various bitcoin generation methods and through cryptocurrency platforms.

 These are the recommended steps to follow and buy Bitcoin in South Africa